ABOUT THE FESTIVAL

 Q. Can I take pictures at an event?

 A. We have a set calendar for children's events.
 We actively encourage teenagers and young people to attend the adult events, and we offer a 'Get Into BookFest' rate for Under-19s.
-There are however, a few events that have content of an adult nature eg comedy night and are advised for over 16s only.
-See our events pages or programme for more details.
+There are however, a few events that have content of an adult nature - for example our comedy nights and are advised for over 16s only.
+See our events programme for more details.

 Q. Will there be food and drink?

-A. There will be a bar on the festival site to provide refreshments and Wimbledon Brewery will be providing draft beer at selected event.
-Bayles and Sage will be providing sandwiches and light refreshments.
+A. There will be a bar on the festival site to provide refreshments and a Cafe run by Bless serving snacks.
+Wimbledon Brewery will be providing draft beer at selected events.

 There are an array of pubs, cafes and restaurants in Wimbledon Village and Town Centre.